HomeX

 untouched beach on Jost Van Dyke in the British Virgin IslandsThe Indians, a rock formation, off the coast of Norman island in the British Virgin Islands

-To the northwest of Tortola is Jost Van Dyke, a four-mile-long island which offers the ultimate in barefoot luxury.
-Come here to experience Mother Nature at her best as well as to unwind in one of the colourful beach bars with a local rum punch in hand.
+To the northwest of Tortola is Jost Van Dyke, a four-mile-long island that offers the ultimate barefoot luxury.
+Come here to experience Mother Nature at her best as well as to unwind in one of the colorful beach bars with a local rum punch in hand.

 Indeed, a disproportionately large number of driftwood-clad bars and restaurants have earned Jost Van Dyke the title of the nightlife capital of the BVI.
 One of the most iconic bars is Foxy’s, where the owner entertains guests with Caribbean tales and spontaneous calypsos.